karol-dubas/c-sharp-asynchronous-programming/async_notes.md

     });

     // Wait = block UI thread until all processing has completed,
-    // but it can't complete, bacause it can't communicate back task.Wait();
+    // but it can't completed, bacause it can't communicate back task.Wait();
 }
 ```